-- 1. Set the thermostat to lowest setting, them move lever to "OFF "position. - 2.
-Turn off all electric power to the appliance if service is to be preformed. - Turn manual valve (if so equipped) to the "OFF " position.
+- Set the thermostat to lowest setting, then move lever to "OFF" position. - 2.
+Turn off all electric power to the appliance if service is to be performed. - 3.
+Turn shut-off valve to "OFF".
 Do not force.

 External Vents.
 Always be sure these vents are clear of any objects like screens, duct tape, etc.